 speech recognition, time series prediction, music composition, etc.

-our LSTM RNN became the first recurrent Deep Learning
+our LSTM RNNs became the first recurrent Deep Learning

 systems to win official international competitions (with secret test set